 Fortunately, treatment can help manage the symptoms that affect your daily life, as well as reduce the risk of the more serious issues.

 If you think you might have sleep apnea, it’s important to get a proper diagnosis.
-You can do a simple online sleep assessment to see if you’re at risk.
+You can do a simple free sleep assessment to see if you’re at risk.
 To diagnose sleep apnea a home sleep test is generally needed.

 How is sleep apnea treated?

 There are several sleep apnea treatment options available that can help alleviate symptoms and restore your healthy sleep.

 Positive airway pressure (PAP) therapy delivers air through a mask while you sleep.
 There are several different types of PAP2

 A Continuous Positive Airway Pressure (or CPAP) machine is a device which delivers a continual flow of air from a pump through a tube to a mask that you wear while you sleep to keep your airways open.
 This eliminates the need for your body to continually wake throughout the night to restore normal breathing, allowing for a more restful sleep.